Grammy Museum at L.A. Live: Special events and programs

-The Grammy Museum frequently holds live performances, seminars, classes, and discussions at its Clive Davis Theater.
+The Grammy Museum frequently holds live performances, screenings and discussions in its Clive Davis Theater and on the Ray Charles Terrace.
 Public Programs with musicians such as Ben Harper, Flavor Flav, and John Legend are open to the public.
 Museum members receive priority ticketing and seating.

 Location and hours

 The Grammy Museum is located in Los Angeles downtown's L.A.
 Live campus at the corner of Figueroa Street and Olympic Boulevard.
 The museum has an Olympic Boulevard address, but the main entrance is on Figueroa Street.
 Bronze disks for each year's Grammy Awards – honoring the top winners, Record of the Year, Best New Artist, Album of the Year, and Song of the Year – are embedded in the sidewalks on the streets of LA Live.

 The museum opens on Sunday to Thursday from 10:30 am to 6:30 pm and on Friday and Saturday from 10:00 am to 8:00 pm.
-The Museum is closed on Tuesdays.
+The Museum is closed on Tuesdays and Wednesdays.